Hitler's War (game)

-Hitler's War is a strategic level World War II war game for 2 or 3 players, first published by Metagaming Concepts in 1981, and then by Avalon Hill in 1984.
+Hitler's War is a strategic level World War II board wargame first published by Metagaming Concepts in 1981, and then by Avalon Hill in 1984 that simulates the war from Operation Barbarossa to the Fall of Berlin.
+Critical reception was general favorable, using phrases like "very good", "An incredible bang for the buck", "single most satisfying game of its type" and "well thought out."

 Description

-Hitler's War is a simulation of the Second World War in Europe.
-The game is divided into three scenarios, each of which becomes more complex with the addition of new rules:
+Hitler's War is a simulation of the Second World War in Europe for 2–3 players.
+The game is divided into three scenarios, each of which becomes more complex than the previous due to the addition of new rules: